1602/compound/docs/sources/markdown/extension-api.md

 # Compound API

 This chapter describes internal API of compound application.
-Compound app designed as npm module which could be used as part of another modules.
+Compound app designed as npm module that can be used as part of other modules.

 Main entry point called `server.js` exports function for creating application.
 This function returns regular express application with one addition: `compound` object.
-This is object we talking about.
+This is object we are talking about.
 It contains some information about application, such as root directory path, MVC structure, models.
 Read this chapter to get familiar with this powerful tool.

 ## Compound app

-Let's start with entry point, called by default `server.js`.
-If you want to rename it, update package.json, `"main": "server.js"` line.
+Let's start with the entry point, called `server.js` by default.
+If you want to rename it, update package.json with `"main": "server.js"` line.
 The purpose of that
-file: publish function which creates application.
+file: publish function that  creates application.
 This function can create many instances of application which could be configured and used separately:

 ```javascript